How To Fix Noisy Disc Brakes On Mountain Bike?

 If they’re not seated properly, they could be dragging on the rotor, which will wear the rotor.
 If this is the case, you may need to replace the rotor, which will cost you between $80 and $150.

-Read also How To Jump A Mountain Bike For Beginners?
+Read also How Much Are Mountain Bike Brake Pads?

 How do I get rid of bicycle brake noise?